ProductiveRage/Bridge.ReactRouting/README.md

 This is very simple and type-safe but it does have a limitation - namely that the maximum number of variable URL segments that may be matched is eight because that's as many type arguments as the Tuple class will accept.

 One alternative is to build route match data using anonymous types.
-There overloads for the variable segment matching methods that take a Func that maps from the current match data (if any) to a new value that incorporates the current segment's content - eg.
+There are overloads for the variable segment matching methods that take a Func that maps from the current match data (if any) to a new value that incorporates the current segment's content - eg.

 	RouteBuilder.Empty
 		.Fixed("Accommodation")